breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 [![Structurizr](https://raw.githubusercontent.com/cecuesta/structurizr-java/master/docs/images/graphviz-spring-petclinic-components.png)](https://structurizr.com/)

 This Spring, I took a seminar in Graph Representation Learning.
-A lot of graph theory had been worked out over the preceeding decade.
+A lot of graph theory had been worked out over the preceding decade.
 PageRank turned into power iteration.
 People made some interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
 Graph synthesis is starting to show real promise.

-# Graphs, inductively
+# Graphs, by example

 Graphs are general-purpose data structures used to represent many data types and procedural phenomena.
 Consider the following hierarchy of graphs, from least to greatest expressiveness: